01-edu/public/subjects/social-network/README.md

 The folder structure is organized in a way that helps you to **understand** and **use** migrations, where you can apply it using a simple path, for example: `file://backend/pkg/db/migrations/sqlite`.
 It can be organized as you wish but **do not forget that the application of migrations and the file organization will be tested**.

-For migrations you can use [golang-migrate](https://github.com/golang-migrate/migrate) package or other package that better suites you project
+For migrations you can use [golang-migrate](https://github.com/golang-migrate/migrate) package or other package that better suits your project

-All migrations should be stored on a specific folder, like as above.
+All migrations should be stored on a specific folder,  as above.
 The `sqlite.go` should present the connection to the database, the applying of the migrations and other useful functionalities that you may need to implement.

 ----